 - Cost: The basic cost is $11,000 and $9,000 after a $2,000 guaranteed grant by The Begin Center.
 Additional grants available from Masa Israel

 - Housing: The program doesn’t provide housing but assists participants in finding housing solutions

 - More info: firstname.lastname@example.org

-The heart of the IGF program is the internship experience in the Israeli government and in the policy and diplomacy organizations.
-Fellows are placed in positions of genuine responsibility working with senior figures in the Israeli government establishment and public diplomacy organizations and will be placed in accordance with their skills and interests as well as with the needs of the government ministries.
+The heart of IGF is the internship experience in the Israeli government and in policy & diplomacy organizations.
+Fellows are placed in positions of genuine responsibility, working with senior figures in the Israeli government and various organizations.
+The placement process is based on Fellows’ skills and interests, as well as the needs of the Israeli government.

-Fellows will receive mentoring throughout their internship, both from their specific supervisors in their office, as well as from the program staff at the Begin Center.
-Both will be working closely together with the Fellows, to ensure a fulfilling and rewarding internship experience.
+Fellows are guided through their internship, by their mentors at the office (senior officials), as well as from the program staff at the Begin Center.
+Both work closely with the Fellows to ensure a fulfilling and rewarding professional experience.